zouhairloucif/norigin-media-test/README.md

 # candidate-tester

-This Repo is intended to reply to the new Frontend developer (Native & Web) test on the steps to follow for completing the [Norigin Media testing task](https://github.com/NoriginMedia/candidate-tester).
+This Repo is intended to reply to the new Frontend developer (Native & Web) test on the steps to follow for completing the [Norigin Media testing task].

 ## Project Setup